hugoocoto/vicel/docs/vicel_reference.typ

   [`--repl`], [Open a vspl repl and exit on repl close], )

+=== About vspl repl
+Vicel use #smallcaps("vspl") as the language for configuration.
+That's why the editor contains a _vspl repl interpreter_.
+You can use it interactively or to run a vspl file.
 There is some flags that only can be used if `--repl` is set.
 The table below summarize it.

 #table(
   columns: 2,